CretanBull/strapi-docker/README.md

 `docker-compose up -d`\
 This command will start the docker in detached mode (i.e you will not be able to see the debug messages)

-- Alternatively, you could also start the docker in attached termainal mode to see the errors in real time with the following command:\
+- Alternatively, you could also start the docker in attached terminal mode to see the errors in real time with the following command:\
 `docker-compose up`. \
 To close the attached terminal mode just press `Ctrl + C`